Reallisticus/CodeGPT/README.md

 - /search: Search the web for relevant information or resources
 - /whoami: Show quick info about the bot.

-## Contributing

-Currently not available, but feel free to fork the repository and make changes as you see fit.

 ## License

 This project is licensed under the MIT License.